05 May 2026

 Finance lease

 If you don’t wish to buy the truck outright, you can opt for a finance lease instead.
-With this agreement, you’ll essentially rent your truck for a set term of one to five years with interest and fees, then pay a residual to purchase the car at the end of the lease.
+With this agreement, you’ll essentially rent your truck for a set term of one to five years with interest and fees.
+At the end of your term, you’ll be required to pay a residual by doing one of the following:

 Operating lease